Childhood and Education Journey of Jim Clyburn in Timeline

 1968: Orangeburg Massacre

-In 1968, following the Orangeburg massacre where police killed three protesting students at South Carolina State, Jim Clyburn was appointed as the Commissioner of the South Carolina Human Affairs Commission.
+In 1968, the Orangeburg massacre occurred, where police killed three protesting students at South Carolina State.
+Following this event, Jim Clyburn was appointed by Governor West as the Commissioner of the South Carolina Human Affairs Commission.

-1969: Involvement in Charleston Hospital Strike and Devine's Campaign
+1969: Involvement in Charleston Hospital Strike and St. Julian Devine's Campaign

-In 1969, Jim Clyburn became involved in politics during the Charleston hospital strike and assisted in the settlement of protests at the Medical University of South Carolina.
-He also helped with St. Julian Devine's campaign for Charleston city council, creating the slogan "Devine for Ward Nine."
-Devine's win marked the first African American on the council since Reconstruction, and Clyburn credits this campaign as his entry into electoral politics.
+In 1969, Jim Clyburn became involved in politics during the Charleston hospital strike.
+He assisted in settling the protests at the Medical University of South Carolina and then became involved in St. Julian Devine's campaign for Charleston city council, creating the slogan "Devine for Ward Nine".
+Devine's victory marked the first African American on the council since Reconstruction, and Clyburn credited the campaign as his entry into electoral politics.

-In 1990, following the census, South Carolina's district lines were redrawn.
-Due to prior racial discrimination, the 6th district was reconfigured as a black-majority district.
+In 1990, after the census, South Carolina's district lines were redrawn.
+Due to prior racial discrimination, the Supreme Court mandated the 6th district to be reconfigured as a black-majority district.
+Robin Tallon retired and five African American candidates ran for the Democratic nomination.

-In 2007, the National Journal ranked Jim Clyburn as the 77th most liberal U.S. representative.
+In 2007, the National Journal ranked Jim Clyburn as the 77th most liberal U.S. representative, with a score of 81.
+This indicated that his voting record was more liberal than 81% of other House members.

-After the 2010 census, Jim Clyburn's district was reconfigured, shifting south to include majority-black precincts near Beaufort and Hilton Head Island.
+In 2010, following the census, South Carolina's 6th congressional district was reconfigured, expanding south to include the majority-black precincts near Beaufort and Hilton Head Island while losing its portion of the Pee Dee.

-In 2012, after Obama's public endorsement of same-sex marriage, Jim Clyburn announced his support for same-sex marriage, stating that he had "evolved" from his previous disapproval rooted in his Christian faith.
+In 2012, Clyburn publicly supported same-sex marriage after Obama's endorsement, stating that he had "evolved" from his previous disapproval rooted in his Christian faith.
 He advocated for nationwide legislation of marriage equality.

 2020: Endorsement of Joe Biden

-In 2020, Jim Clyburn played a crucial role in the presidential election by endorsing Joe Biden three days before the South Carolina Democratic primary.
-This endorsement helped transform Biden's campaign, leading to his nomination and eventual presidency.
+In 2020, Jim Clyburn played a pivotal role in the presidential election by endorsing Joe Biden three days before the South Carolina Democratic primary.
+This endorsement transformed Biden's campaign, leading to his nomination and eventual presidency.